Who's ready for an island getaway?

 Photo Credit: A Taste for Travel

-While the Caribbean generally has a reputation for being a pricey vacation destination, the island of Grenada in the eastern Caribbean offers several options for a budget-friendly holiday making it one of the best cheap islands to visit.
+While the Caribbean generally has a reputation for being a pricey vacation destination, the stunning island of Grenada in the eastern Caribbean offers several options for a budget-friendly holiday making it one of the best cheap islands to visit.

-Savvy travellers can save money by booking a budget hotel near Grand Anse Beach, the island’s most famous stretch of sand or nearby Morne Rouge Beach.
+Savvy travelers can save money by booking a budget hotel near Grand Anse Beach, the island's most famous stretch of sand, or nearby Morne Rouge Beach.

-Not only will you save money on taxis (at a minimum of $16 USD one-way taxi fares can really add up) but you’ll be within easy walking distance to supermarkets, shopping centres and banks/ATMs.
+Not only will you save money on taxis (at a minimum of USD 16, one-way taxi fares can add up), but you'll be within easy walking distance to supermarkets, shopping centers, and banks/ATMs.

-Another way to enjoy a budget-friendly vacation on Grenada is to take public transit, privately-run mini-vans that run pre-set routes, into the island’s capital of St. George’s.
+Another way to enjoy a budget-friendly vacation in Grenada is to take public transit, privately-run mini-vans that run pre-set routes, into the island's capital of St. George's.

-Founded in 1650 and set within a beautiful bay, this historic capital offers fabulous sightseeing, museums, a fish market, shops and Market Square, home to the Caribbean’s most colourful produce and spice market.
+Founded in 1650 and set within a beautiful bay, this historic capital offers fabulous sightseeing, museums, a fish market, shops, and Market Square, home to the Caribbean's most colorful produce and spice market.

-Although at its most bustling on Saturday mornings, there are local vendors offering fresh fruit, vegetables and spices such as nutmeg, ginger, cinnamon and cloves at the market most weekdays.
+Although at its most bustling on Saturday mornings, local vendors offer fresh fruit, vegetables, and spices such as nutmeg, ginger, cinnamon, and cloves at the market most weekdays.

-Another budget-friendly feature of the island of Grenada is its wealth of free outdoor activities including hiking rugged trails through its mountainous interior, exploring crater lakes formed by volcanic eruptions, swimming in plunging waterfalls, birdwatching and snorkelling.
+Another budget-friendly feature of the island of Grenada is its wealth of free outdoor activities, including hiking rugged trails through its mountainous interior, exploring crater lakes formed by volcanic eruptions, swimming in plunging waterfalls, birdwatching, and snorkeling.

-Access to the beaches is free and you can bring your own food and drink or enjoy a rum punch from one of the local beach vendors making this the perfect place if you're looking for cheap island vacations.
+Access to the beaches is free, and you can bring your food and drink or enjoy a rum punch from one of the local beach vendors making this the perfect place if you're looking for cheap island vacations.